In a crowded law school landscape, Stanford Law stands apart.

 Stanford Law’s exceptional faculty attracts students with a passion for learning and a track record of academic success.
 Twenty-five percent of faculty are members of the American Academy of Arts and Sciences.
 One in five students arrives with an advanced degree.

-More than 97 percent of SLS graduates are placed in jobs within nine months of graduating or pursuing an advanced degree.
-Alumni can be found in 55 countries, 50 states, Puerto Rico, the U.S. Virgin Islands, Guam, the Marshall Islands and Washington, D.C.
+About 99.5 percent of SLS graduates are placed in jobs within nine months of graduating or pursuing an advanced degree.
+Alumni can be found in 77 countries, 50 states and Washington, D.C., Puerto Rico, Guam, Mariana Islands, the U.S Virgin Islands, Military (Europe and Pacific) and the Marshall Islands.

 Law from the Beginning